Training & Development

 The GME office provides quarterly faculty education in areas of effective teaching, wellness topics, and mentorship and support of residents.

-The GME office provides resident education on a variety of topics on a monthly basis.
-The GME resident curriculum for each year is disseminated during June orientation.
+The GME office provides resident and fellowship education on a variety of topics on a monthly basis.
+The GME resident and fellow curriculum for each year is disseminated during June orientation.
 We provide education on a variety of topics including maintaining personal wellness, working as an interdisciplinary team, residents as teachers, working with medical students, duty hours, safety and quality, and developing operational excellence.

-Journal Club (or Selected Readings) is a regularly scheduled didactic session often used in Graduate Medical Education (GME) programs for residents and faculty to gather and discuss current scholarly literature to increase their knowledge of clinical care topics.
-It increases awareness of applying evidence-based medicine in daily practice and provides a forum for residents to gain lifelong habits of regularly reading to stay current in their chosen field of medicine.
+Journal Club (or Selected Readings) is a regularly scheduled didactic session often used in Graduate Medical Education (GME) programs for residents, fellows and faculty to gather and discuss current scholarly literature to increase their knowledge of clinical care topics.
+It increases awareness of applying evidence-based medicine in daily practice and provides a forum for residents, fellows and faculty to gain lifelong habits of regularly reading to stay current in their chosen field of medicine.
 Northeast Georgia Health System has our own spin on Journal Club where we read, review and discuss topics relevant to GME.
 Participation is easy—just read the attached articles before the meeting and bring your thoughts, opinions and ideas of how we can apply some of the information to our programs!

 When: Every third Tuesday, Noon - 1 p.m.